atlas-lauren/FinTech-HW/19-Blockchain-Wallets/README.md

 ### Final Submission

-I set up the transaction to transfer an ETH wage to Jo for 3 hours of work:
+I set up the transaction to transfer Jo's wages in eth for 3 hours of work:

 ![alt=""](Images/1-original.png)